quick-perf/quick-sql-test-data/README.md

 * sorts insert statements to accommodate  *foreign key constraints*
 * sorts insert statements following *primary key values*

-[Another project](https://github.com/quick-perf/web-sql-test-data-generator#web-sql-test-data-generator) provides a web page to ease the use of the _SQL test data generator library_.
+[Another project](https://github.com/quick-perf/web-sql-test-data-generator#web-sql-test-data-generator) provides a web page to ease the use of the _SQL test data generator_ library.

 ## How to use the library